glsaacke/glsaacke/README.md

 A little about me:

 * 💻  Studying Management Information Systems at The University of Alabama
-* 📊   Data Analytics intern for UA Athletics
+* 📊   Software Engineer at Moultrie Mobile
 * ⚡  Track/Cross Country Student Athlete
 * ✉️  You can contact me at [glsaacke@crimson.ua.edu](mailto:glsaacke@crimson.ua.edu)